-Once your resume is complete, is it time for the full-time job search?
+Once your resume and online presence are up to date, is it time for the full-time job search?
 Not exactly.
 There are a few important steps to take before you sit down with a recruiter.

 Study your own resume.

 You can easily search for jobs and submit an application, but there is something incredibly important you must do with your newly polished resume: you need to study it.
 Understand how each position on this document has shaped you and what your resume as a whole says about you.
+Identify which experiences best align with the formation of specific skills.
 This will give you the ability to talk at length with recruiters and interviewers about yourself, your experiences, and why you would be a good fit with their company.
 So, how can you start this process?

 Ask yourself a few questions.